PATOOWORLD-ELEVATION/node.js/README.md

 4. Push your changes to the forked repository.
 5. Create a pull request, and we'll review your changes.

-## Support

-If you're looking for help or simply want to share your thoughts about the project, we encourage you to join our Discord community.
-Here's the link: [https://blazity.com/discord](https://blazity.com/discord).
-It's a space where we exchange ideas and help one another.
-Everyone's input is appreciated, and we look forward to welcoming you.

 ## 📜 License

 This project is licensed under the MIT License.
 For more information, see the [LICENSE](./LICENSE) file.

-## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->